 This page contains links to free math worksheets for Fraction Addition problems.
-Click one of the buttons below to view a worksheet and its answer key.
+Click one of the buttons below to see all of the worksheets in each set.
 You can also use the 'Worksheets' menu on the side of this page to find worksheets on other math topics.

 The steps for adding fractions can be very easy if the problem is set up properly.
 The fraction worksheets on this page have examples of problems that illustrate increasing levels of difficulty to build the skills needed to tackle any kind of fraction addition problem.